PMP Certification: How to get PMP Certification in 6 Steps

-This page explains my proprietary (*winks*) 6-Step approach on How to become a PMP in a reasonable amount of time, with reasonable effort, and using the most economical means available.
+This page explains my proprietary (*winks*) 6-Step approach on How to become a PMP in a reasonable amount of time and effort, and using the most economical means available.

 Do you meet the PMP eligibility criteria?